 Cryptocurrency pairs are assets that can be traded for each other or against a major currency such as the US dollar on an exchange — for example Bitcoin versus US dollar (BTC/USD) Bitcoin/Litecoin (BTC/LTC) and Ether/Bitcoin Cash (ETH/BCH).
 To trade a pair you need to have some knowledge about both currencies and their strength in the market.

 We offer CFD trading in 4 cryptocurrencies: Bitcoin, Bitcoin Cash, Ether and Litecoin.
-When you trade these cryptos, you are trading them as pairs with the US dollar.
+When you trade these cryptos CFDs, you are trading them as pairs with the US dollar.
 This means you can go long or short.
-Start by opening small positions to begin with, then scale up as you get to know the volatility of the pair you’ve chosen to trade.
+Consider starting by opening small positions to begin with, then scale up as you get to know the volatility of the pair you’ve chosen to trade.

-What is the best way to trade cryptocurrencies?
+What is the best way to trade cryptocurrencies CFDs?

-Trading cryptocurrencies is usually understood to mean you are trading a crypto coin, or token, against the US dollar.
-As cryptos are highly volatile currencies, we recommend you start with a small trade size, put a stop loss on your trade, and see how you go before scaling up.
+Trading cryptocurrencies CFDs is usually understood to mean you are trading a crypto coin, or token, against the US dollar.
+As cryptos are highly volatile currencies, it is prudent to start with a small trade size, put a stop loss on your trade, and see how you go before scaling up.

-What is the difference between trading crypto coins and spot pairs?
+What is the difference between trading crypto coins and crypto CFDs?

 What moves the cryptocurrency market?